Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 #### .Net

-A package is indicated by:
+A package directory is indicated by:
 * a `*.csproj` file
     * Project file does not end with `tests.csproj`

 #### Python

-A package is indicated by:
+A package directory is indicated by:

 * the presence of a `setup.py` file

 #### Java

-A package is indicated by:
+A package directory is indicated by:

 * the presence of a `pom.xml` file
     * The POM `<packaging>` value within is set to `JAR`

 #### Node & JS

-A package is indicated by:
+A package directory is indicated by:

 * The presence of a `package.json` file